grpc/proposal/L82-core-event-engine.md

     /// statuses to \a on_read.
 For example, callbacks might expect to receive
     /// CANCELLED on endpoint shutdown.
     virtual void Read(Callback on_read, SliceBuffer* buffer) = 0;
-    /// Write data out on the connection.
+    /// Writes data out on the connection.
     ///
     /// \a on_writable is called when the connection is ready for more data.
 The
     /// Slices within the \a data buffer may be mutated at will by the Endpoint